Parking: No fee | Dogs: No dogs allowed in Tilden Nature Area

 Environmental Education Center (EEC)

 The naturalist staff offers interpretive programs throughout the year.
-Thousands of urban youngsters have learned their first lessons about nature at the EEC, or met their first farm animal at the Little Farm next door.
+Thousands of urban youngsters have learned their first lessons about nature at the EEC or met their first farm animal at the Little Farm next door.
 Naturalist-guided programs for school groups and other organized groups are available Tuesday through Friday by advance registration.
-See our Educator Resources information here for details, or call the EEC at (510) 544-2233.
+See our Educator Resources information for details or call the EEC at (510) 544-2233.
 Weekend programs provide exciting opportunities to learn about natural and cultural history throughout the Park District's Northwest region.
-Go to our Programs page to download our monthly program guide for a list of upcoming activities.
+Go to our Naturalist Programs page to download our monthly program guide for a list of upcoming activities.

 Inside the EEC you can explore exhibits that tell the story of the Wildcat Creek Watershed, find information on park activities, and purchase nature-related books and materials at the nature center store.

-All bikes are prohibited in the area of the Tilden's Environmental Education Center (EEC) and Little Farm, or on any single track trails in the Tilden Nature Area.
+All bikes are prohibited in the area of the Tilden's Environmental Education Center (EEC) and Little Farm, or on any single-track trails in the Tilden Nature Area.
 To access Wildcat Creek Trail from the south, bikers must use the loop road above the EEC and Little Farm to Jewel Lake.
 Mountain Bikes are not allowed on the Laurel fire road connecting the Nimitz Way to the loop road.